VladyslavTelegin/.NET-Standard-UniversalRepository/README.md

 }
 ```

 ### Step 3.
-Resolve required repository and use it:
+Resolve required repository and use it.

 ``` C#
 ...